SiggiSmara/massFun/massFun/baselineCorrection/jchroma2016/README.md

 doi: http://dx.doi.org/10.1016/j.chroma.2016.04.054

 This baseline correction strategy was implemented in MATLAB.
 The  paper supplied binary versions of the functions but no source code.

+The python code is based on the description of the code in the paper.